 The Monteverde area consists of three non-profit nature reserves:

 Santa Elena Reserve is one of the first reserves managed by the local community.
 Opened in 1992 with the help of a Canadian non-profit organization, the Costa Rican government and the Santa Elena community, the reserve consists of an area of 310 hectares.
-The philosophy behind the reserve is that long term sustainability is not only the concern of the reserve but also the community as a whole.
-Proceeds from entrance fees, guided tours and the souvenir shop are either reinvested in management of the reserve or used to help upgrade technology and fund courses in environmental education, biology, agriculture, languages and tourism at a local high school, which uses the reserve as a natural class for students and teachers.
+The philosophy behind the reserve is that long-term sustainability is not only the concern of the reserve but also the community as a whole.
+Proceeds from entrance fees, guided tours, and the souvenir shop are either reinvested in the management of the reserve or used to help upgrade technology and fund courses in environmental education, biology, agriculture, languages, and tourism at a local high school, which uses the reserve as a natural class for students and teachers.